DMLGuide/DMLGuide.github.io/examples/GN.md

 								, type(reg)

 // Step 3: Cross-fit.
-// Standard stacking is the default behavior of ddml+pystacked.
-// Pooled-stacking is requested separately. ddml crossfit, shortstack poolstack
+// We focus on short-stacking for this illustration. ddml crossfit, shortstack nostdstack

 // Step 4: Estimation.
 // Median-aggregated short-stacked results are reported by default.